 Click Create Version.

-During the Platform Layer optimizations Windows Update was disabled, a Unidesk and general VDI/SBC requirement.
+During the Platform Layer optimizations Windows Update was disabled, general VDI/SBC requirement.
 You must temporarily start the Windows Update service.

 Also set Automatic Updates to Enabled.
 Make sure to turn these off again after patching.